Part 2 of a 2-Part Posting

 Though the BBB WGA Standards do not have the force of law, adherence to Standard 19 will likely meet the requirements of most state statutes.

-Similarly, the New York Attorney General’s office has devoted much attention to charitable sales promotions in the past five years and released guidance or best practices to promote transparency in charitable cause-marketing campaigns.
+Similarly, the New York Attorney General’s office has devoted much attention to charitable sales promotions and released guidance or best practices to promote transparency in charitable cause-marketing campaigns.
 The guidelines, Five Best Practices for Transparent Cause Marketing, were released in October 2012, following a year-long review of “pink ribbon” campaigns of nearly 150 companies.
 Upon the release of the guidelines, New York Attorney General Eric Schneiderman said, “These best practices, agreed to by two of the nation’s largest breast cancer charities…” (Susan G. Komen For the Cure and Breast Cancer Research Foundation) “…will help ensure that cause-marketing campaigns provide the benefit that’s expected, and that consumers, charities, and above all, the women and families affected by this devastating disease are protected.”

 Briefly, the guidelines seek to ensure that companies clearly disclose key information about charitable sales campaigns, including: